Policies & Procedures

 The Office provides professional publication design and printing services–flyers, postcards, brochures, advertisements, invitations, programs, etc., for College departments, staff and faculty.
 Depending on the nature of the printed piece, it is recommended to submit your request to the Office of Communications, either email@example.com or firstname.lastname@example.org at 3-4 weeks in advance of deadline.
 (Note: We understand that some projects may require longer or less time; we will do our best to accommodate certain deadlines requested by the contracting office.)
 Failure to allow for sufficient design and turnaround time could result in a later completion date.

 Budgeting: It is the responsibility of the contracting office to review¬--when preparing an annual budget--publications, advertising or other communications projects that may be needed in the coming year, and budget appropriately.
-The Communications Office is willing to help you estimate expenses.
-Before submitting your budget, please consult with our Office.
+The Office of Communications is willing to help you estimate expenses.

 Publications Procedures: Documents will be reviewed for typographical errors, content accuracy, quality and color of paper and overall presentation.
 The review-process time line is determined by document length and difficulty.
 To ensure production at a timely rate, offices that are planning events should consult with the Office of Communications about advertising and publicity materials (invitations, programs, etc.) at least two weeks in advance.